domdomdidom/intro-tableau/titanic-step-by-step.md

 ## Titanic

 ### Importing Data (Titanic)

 First we will need to import data.

 Select what type of data.
 In this case its Microsoft Excel(xls)

 ![sheet 1](img/pronto/pronto-connect.png "sheet1")

-Navigate to where you saved the data and open the titanic file
+Navigate to where you saved the data and open the Titanic file

 ![sheet 1](img/titanic/titanicfile.png "sheet1")